lucasktlee/posts/published/spa-purchase-price-adjustments.md

 * The economic interest and risk in the target company pass from seller(s) to purchaser(s) at _different_ times for completion accounts and locked box methods.
 * The completion account method has historically been viewed as more buyer-friendly, while the locked box method has historically been viewed as more seller-friendly.
-* The completion account method frequently results in longer and more complex stock purchase agreements when compared to stock purchase agreements using the locked box method.
+* The completion account method frequently results in longer and more complex acquisition agreements when compared to acquisition agreements using the locked box method.
 * The completion account method can result in less upfront financial due diligence since there will be an opportunity to adjust the purchase price post-closing when the purchaser(s) have control over of the target company.<sup><a href="#fn01" id="fref01">1</a></sup>

 ### Economic Interest and Risk in Completion Accounts and Locked Boxes